Willowra School, Shade Structure, Basketball Court and Playground

 Remote Location

-The project’s remote location posed logistical challenges, including transportation of materials and equipment,
+The project’s remote location posed logistical challenges, including transportation of materials and equipment, and ensuring timely delivery.

 Cultural Sensitivities